13 of the Worst Crashes in Daytona 500 History

 The Daytona 500 is one of America’s best-attended sports events.
 And while many go to appreciate the skills of the drivers motoring at speeds of nearly 200 mph, there are those who attend hoping to see “the big one” – a massive pileup of vehicles.
 Sometimes, though, the crashes have tragic results.
 A chain reaction of accidents in the 1961 race put Lee Petty, father of NASCAR star Richard Petty, in a coma for four days.
 And a terrible wreck in 2001 claimed the life of racing legend Dale Earnhardt Sr. in 2001.
 (Amateurs have tragic car wrecks far from any racing track too, of course.
 These are the worst car accidents in America.)

 Pileups involving too many cars forced NASCAR to limit the number of vehicles.
-(There will be 42 this year.)
 In addition, tragedies involving car fires forced the organization to require drivers to wear fire-retardant clothing and horrific wrecks also have prompted NASCAR to install protective nets in all its racing cars for the safety of drivers and spectators alike.

 Crash in 1960